 - Assist Wisconsin Coastal Management Program and Wisconsin Sea Grant in building resilience in Wisconsin coastal communities.
-Depending on skills and interest, the fellow may develop mapping tools, provide technical assistance, or coordinate meetings. - Assist with a NOAA Coastal Resilience Grant project.
-Efforts may include creating education materials and web-based resources on resilient coastal practices and participating in community engagement. - Continue the Wisconsin Sea Grant efforts to update the Coastal Processes Manual (3rd Ed).
+Depending on skills and interest, the fellow may develop mapping tools, create educational materials, communicate with stakeholders, provide technical assistance, participate in community engagement or coordinate meetings. - Continue the Wisconsin Sea Grant efforts to update the Coastal Processes Manual (3rd Ed).
 If the manual is complete during the fellowship, assist in promotion and outreach. - Provide support and participate in activities of the Wisconsin Coastal Management Program.
 Attend Wisconsin Coastal Management Council meetings, assist with annual grants program, facilitate workshops and other trainings, and engage in other WCMP initiatives. - Pursue coastal hazards and resilience opportunities with local, state, and regional entities as they arise. - Communicate coastal resilience science and policy work at state, regional, and national conferences.